Three Months In: Where the DOJ AI Litigation Task Force Actually Stands

 What Actually Happened

-As of mid-April 2026, based on the most recent public reporting, none of the three March 11 deliverables has been formally published.
+As of the original April snapshot, none of the three March 11 deliverables had been formally published.
 The deadlines came and went quietly.

-That does not mean nothing is happening.
+That did not mean nothing was happening.
 In February 2026, Rep. Gabe Evans (R-CO) and Rep. Nick Langworthy (R-NY) sent a public letter urging Secretary Lutnick to include the Colorado AI Act and New York's RAISE Act in the Commerce review.
 Commentators anticipated Colorado's AI Act would be a likely early Task Force target.
-And on March 20, 2026, the White House released a broader National Policy Framework for AI — a non-binding set of legislative recommendations covering child safety, IP, innovation, workforce, and state preemption that effectively supplements the December executive order.
+On March 20, 2026, the White House released a broader National Policy Framework for AI — a non-binding set of legislative recommendations covering child safety, IP, innovation, workforce, and state preemption.

 State Attorneys General Have Pushed Back